 Uncontested Divorce Representation in Court

-Of course, we too can agree to provide you with limited services (for a reduced fee) such that we do not officially represent you in court so that you can represent yourself.
-In fact, this is exactly what we do in divorce cases that must be filed in a county where we do not offer full service uncontested divorce representation.
-Generally, the reason that we do not offer full service uncontested divorce representation in every county in Georgia is simply that some courts require a court appearance to complete even a simple uncontested divorce.
+We provide uncontested divorce representation in many Georgia counties.
+Of course, we can also provide you with limited services (for a reduced fee) such that we do not officially represent you in court so that you can represent yourself.
+In fact, this is exactly what we do in divorce cases that must be filed in a county where we do not offer uncontested divorce representation.
+The reason that we do not “do” uncontested divorce representation in every county in Georgia is simply that some courts require a court appearance to complete even a simple uncontested divorce.
 Naturally, we cannot afford to travel hundreds of miles for a short, uncontested hearing.
 The result would not be a low, flat fee!
 In those cases, we suggest that the client represent him/herself in the case but with our behind-the-scenes assistance and instruction.
 And, we give the same legal advice and produce the very same high-quality, custom uncontested divorce documents for our client to use.
-As in every case, it is our objective to give you an affordable, high-quality uncontested divorce outcome.
+It is our objective to give you an affordable, high-quality uncontested divorce outcome in every case.

 Be Careful of Do-It-Yourself Uncontested Divorces